Thought Patterns: Marginal13 Feb 2016

 Why use Anki instead of just daily reminders or something?
 Because there’s a qualitative difference between recognition and recall.
 Seeing a reminder that tells you to do something brings it to your awareness for a moment and that’s it.
-Seeing a “less than 3 minutes” card in Anki, makes you recall what you actually want to do and explicitly form the thought “If a task should take less than 3 minutes to complete, I will just do it instead of postponing it”, which lasts much longer and, hopefully, causes some cognitive dissonance.
+Seeing a “less than 3 minutes” card in Anki, makes you recall what you actually want to do and explicitly form the thought “If a task should take less than 3 minutes to complete I will just do it instead of postponing it” (and, if possible, visualize the next instance of this event), which lasts much longer and, hopefully, causes some cognitive dissonance.

 Dec 2016 update: Wait, but does it actually work?